Click Here To Schedule A Consultation

 • Headaches ranging from mild, dull aches to chronic migraines

-Typically, those who experience symptoms of TMD experience symptoms cyclically.
+Typically, those who experience symptoms of Temporomandibular joint disorders such as bruxism experience symptoms cyclically.
 The pain can go away independently or with minimal treatments (such as anti-inflammatories or alternating heating pads and cold packs along the jaw).
 However, returning TMJ symptoms or longer-term symptoms often cause enough pain to seek medical or dental treatment.

 In the past, those suffering from TMJ pain have looked to mouth guards, bite guards, or stabilization splints to improve jaw tension while sleeping, prevent damage to the tooth enamel, and promote oral health.
 Sometimes, pain is so severe–from swollen jaw muscles to chronic migraines–that patients will experiment with “no-chew” diets, cognitive behavioral therapy, physical therapy, or surgical intervention.
 Often, these TMJ treatments can lead to inconsistent results, leading to the development of alternative treatments.
 Botox injections along the jaw are an innovative way to limit, reduce, and sometimes eliminate TMJ/TMD symptoms.